-(h) Impairment of Long-Lived Assets and Long-Lived Assets to be Disposed of
+(g) Impairment of Long-Lived Assets and Long-Lived Assets to be Disposed of

 Long-lived assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets.
 Assets to be disposed of are reported at the lower of the carrying amount or fair value, less costs to sell.
-During 2019 and 2018, there were no events or changes in circumstances indicating that the carrying amount of long-lived assets may not be recoverable.
+During 2020 and 2019, there were no events or changes in circumstances indicating that the carrying amount of long-lived assets may not be recoverable.

-(i) Interest in Golden Rain Foundation of Laguna Woods and Golden Rain Foundation of Laguna Hills Trust
+(h) Interest in Golden Rain Foundation of Laguna Woods and Golden Rain Foundation of Laguna Hills Trust

 The Mutual reports its 49.65% interest in GRF based on the non-Trust net assets of GRF to reflect the significant influence the Mutual exercises over GRF through its voting interest in accordance with ASC Topic 323, Investments - Equity Method and Joint Ventures.
-Such interest totaled \$39,116,237 and \$38,325,598 at December 31, 2019 and 2018, respectively.
+Such interest totaled \$41,028,127, or 49.65% of \$82,640,239, and \$39,116,237, or 49.65% of \$78,789,245, at December 31, 2020 and 2019, respectively.

 The United Laguna Woods Mutual also has a beneficial interest in Golden Rain Foundation of Laguna Hills Trust (the Trust), which holds certain community facilities in trust for the Village Mutuals.
-The Mutual's beneficial interest is calculated based on the Mutual's "trusteed sums," defined as the original contribution amounts as stated in the trust agreement, and totaled \$5,796,949 and \$5,992,130 at December 31, 2019 and 2018, respectively.
+The Mutual's beneficial interest is calculated based on the Mutual's "trusteed sums," defined as the original contribution amounts as stated in the trust agreement, and totaled \$5,603,705 and \$5,796,949 at December 31, 2020 and 2019, respectively.